 SFMTA’s diverse set of assets with competing resources were managed by spreadsheets.
 They found it difficult to juggle competing needs for short-term and long-term strategic plans.
 With Decision Lens they have:

 The State of Ohio’s Office of the CIO uses Decision Lens to strategically prioritize IT program investments and to allocate resources to IT projects across the state.

 Washington State OCIO needed to balance the needs of the State Legislature and the other state agencies all while making best use of their $400M budget.
 With Decision Lens, they can:

 Texas Department of Transportation (TxDOT) has selected Decision Lens software to enable performance-based investment planning built around agency goals & objectives, priorities, and performance targets.
-TxDOT’s Unified Transportation Program is a 10-year plan that focuses on building a pipeline of projects that, when funded, will allow the state to meet and exceed federally-mandated performance levels.
 Decision Lens will be further used to satisfy state legislature requirements for objectivity, transparency, and accountability.
 The license will be used by the state DOT and the Metropolitan Planning Organizations (MPOs) that guide transportation planning throughout Texas.